 In accordance with the University Parking Policy, temporary staff are not entitled to have a permanent parking permit but may instead purchase scratch cards, which are available from the University on-line store.

-The general public can access University car parks between 16:30 and 03:00 Monday to Friday and 06:00 to 03:00 at weekends.
-There will is a charge for the general public parking on the Brayford campus and this is levied via pay and display parking meters in the Boulevard car park.
+The general public can only use the University car parks (P8 – Boulevard, P9 & P10 – Sports Centre) between 16:30 and 03:00 Monday to Friday and 06:00 to 03:00 at weekends.
+There is a charge for the general public parking in these areas and this is levied via pay and display parking meters in the Boulevard/Sports Centre car parks.